Navigating liquid alternative investment strategies

 Event driven funds attempt to profit when security prices change in response to certain corporate actions, such as mergers and acquisitions, restructuring, and bankruptcy, for example.

-Multi-strategy portfolios employ a mix of investment strategies, at least two of which are alternative strategies that comprise 30%+ of the portfolio (although most expose a majority of funds to alternative strategies).
+Multi-strategy portfolios employ a mix of investment strategies, at least two of which are alternative-like strategies that comprise 30%+ of the portfolio (although most expose a majority of the portfolio to alternative-like strategies).
 Some funds may adjust their exposure to different strategies and asset classes.

 Options trading strategies attempt to limit downside risk and market sensitivity.
 These funds use a variety of options trades, including put writing, options spreads, options-based hedged equity, and collar strategies, among others.